8891689/Bitcoinkey-to-address/README.md

 ### 📜 Disclaimer
 -⚠️ Reminder: Do not input real private keys on connected devices!
 -
 -This tool is provided for learning and research purposes only.
 Please use it with an understanding of the relevant risks.
-The developers are not responsible for financial losses or legal liability ----caused by the use of this tool.
+The developers are not responsible for financial losses or legal liability -caused by the use of this tool.
 -